DOGE2MOON/Stochastic-Stock-to-Flow-Model/README.md

 # Usage:
 1) Read the acompanying paper first
 2) Make sure that each section of the Jupyter Notebook finishes running, particularly the initial few where data is being collected
-3) Feel free to adjust the dates to refelct recent changes.
+3) Feel free to adjust the dates to reflect recent changes.
 There are comments in the notebook that indicate this as well.
 4) Make sure that you split the data so that you can predict on out-of-sample data.
 The file is currently set to predict on out-of-sample data for the month of January, 2021.
 5) Ridge will give you a different result each time you run the file and predict on the data.
 That is what you get with machine learning!